 Enable and test password hash-based directory synchronization from a AD DS domain controller.

 Enable and test pass-through authentication to a AD DS domain controller.

-Enable and test Azure AD Seamless Single Sign-on (SSO) with a Windows Server AD domain controller.
+Enable and test Azure AD Seamless Single Sign-on (SSO) with a AD DS domain controller.

 Enable and test smart phone-based multi-factor authentication for a specific user account.

 Lock down your global administrator accounts with conditional access policies.